 - including the intergenerational issue in seminars organised by the Group to raise awareness of matters related to inclusion in the workplace.

-More generally, 55 of the Group’s sites, employing 73% of the workforce, are implementing actions targeting employees over 50.
+More generally, 74% of the workforce are covered by actions targeting employees over 50.

 Societe Generale implements the UN's guiding principles for tackling discrimination against LGBT+ people in the buiness world in all aspects of professional life.
 It is important to remember that in France, discrimination is a criminal offence.

 From the job interview to promotions, through our management principles, we ensure that everyone feels heard and valued, regardless of their sexual orientation or gender identity*.

 Alongside Pride & Allies, which brings together our staff members in different countries, the Group defends and applies a corporate culture that promotes the inclusion and equal rights of LGBT+ member of staff**.

 *Gender identity: the gender with which a person identifies

 **LGBT+: acronym for Lesbian, Gay, Bi, Trans and "+" for all other sexual orientations or gender identities (intersex, queer, asexual, pansexual, etc.).